macgregor/endlessfrontier_api/README.md

 1. `./gradlew build`
 2. `heroku local`
 3. visit localhost:$PORT, make note of the port in the server logs.
 Mine always picks 5000 but that number could change.

-## Planning
-### Unanswered Questions
-* api documentation
-* data storage - small data set that wont grow by much or very quickly.
-Theres a game update a few times a year that adds a handful of new pets/artifacts.
-Current dataset is 450k raw, would be surprised if it ever got close to 1M.
-So some kind of local storage, no need for standalone infrastructure.
-Research small local, queryable datastores.
-SQLite?
-* authorization - OAuth?
-Free for all?
-Decision may be influenced by deployment platform, want to make sure someone cant hammer me into a huge bill.